A sorbocharged power cycle designed around the AI factory.

 Built in stages.
 Each pays its way.

-Synterran is a profitable development-stage company based in Atlanta, operating AI compute infrastructure as part of its zeroth deployment.
-The next deployment brings the Synterran Cycle into the world retrofitted to an Allison 250 helicopter turbine, which will A/B co-power our next few racks of compute — a first major milestone in power generation.
+Synterran is a development-stage company based in Atlanta, operating AI compute infrastructure as part of its zeroth deployment.
+The next deployment debuts the Synterran Cycle — retrofitted onto an Allison 250 helicopter turbine that will A/B co-power our next few racks of compute.
+The first major milestone in power generation.

 Deployment 0